mohammadtawfik/aerolearn_ai/code_summary.md

 This file should be saved as /app/ui/student/dashboard.py based on current project structure.

+This version integrates all interactive content and note-taking widgets.

 The dashboard provides:
 - Responsive grid layout for widgets
 - State management and persistence
 - Widget registration/integration
 - Customization hooks (stubbed)
 - Course material navigation
-- Multi-format content viewers (documents, videos, code, images)
+- Multi-format and interactive content viewers
+- Note-taking and organization tools

 **Classes:**